tezos/tezos-mirror/docs/whitedoc/michelson.rst

 to authenticate data with respect to a Tezos address.
 This authentication can then be used to build composable permission systems.

 A contract can create a ticket from a value and an amount.
-It is
-impossible for a contract to “forge” a ticket that appears to have been created by another ticketer.
+The ticket, when inspected reveals the value, the amount, and the address of the ticketer (the contract that created the ticket).
+It is impossible for a contract to “forge” a ticket that appears to have been created by another ticketer.